giawa/opengl4csharp/README.md

 ### A Note on System.Numerics and SIMD Support

-The OpenGL library now supports System.Numerics and SIMD support for Vector2, Vector3, Vector4 and Quaternion.
-However, the USE_NUMERICS compiler option must be used, and some functionality will be lost when moving to System.Numerics.
-Make sure to add System.Numerics as a reference to your project, and then use Vector3 as normal.
-The use of System.Numerics can improve performance by automatically using SIMD instructions where possible, however this support is currently EXPERIMENTAL.
+The OpenGL library can now use System.Numerics for Vector2, Vector3, Vector4 and Quaternion, which can provide performance improvements by utilizing SIMD.
+To enable System.Numerics support you must compile with the USE_NUMERICS option.
+Make sure to add System.Numerics as a reference to your project, and then use Vector3/etc as normal.

 ## Further Reading
 There isn't much documentation for this project at this time.
 The source code for both the math and constructs is quite well documented.
 I have also compiled [OpenGL 4 for C#/.NET Tutorials](https://github.com/giawa/opengl4tutorials) which reference this library.